Kuala Kapuas: Demographics

-As of 2019, the total population of Kuala Kapuas is about 55,573 inhabitants which represents 91% of the population of Selat district and 15.6% of the entire population of Kapuas Regency.
-The population density of this town is approximately 1,209/km^{2} which one of the highest amongst towns in Central Kalimantan.
-This town has 14,142 households and the average household size of this town is roughly 3.9 people.
-The sex ratio of this town is 104 which means there are 104 males to every 100 females.
+As of 2019, the total population of Kuala Kapuas was about 55,573 inhabitants which represented 91% of the population of Selat District and 15.6% of the entire population of Kapuas Regency.
+The population density of this town was approximately 1,209/km^{2} which was one of the highest amongst towns in Central Kalimantan.
+This town had 14,142 households and its average household was roughly 3.9 people.
+The sex ratio of this town was 104 which means there were 104 males to every 100 females.
+The town population rose to 60,832 as at 2024.

 Geography

 Kuala Kapuas is located at the southeastern part of Central Kalimantan.
 This town is precisely located at 3.008572 south and 114.387883 east which makes it the second most southern town in Central Kalimantan after Kuala Pembuang, the regency seat of Seruyan Regency.
 Kuala Kapuas is also located at the southern portion of the Kapuas Regency.
 Kuala Kapuas is located at a distance of ±130 km to the southeast of Palangka Raya City, the capital of Central Kalimantan.
 However, Kuala Kapuas is closer to Banjarbaru, the capital of neighboring province South Kalimantan at a distance of ±88 km.
-The total area of this town is roughly 46 km² which makes it approximately 75% of the whole area of Selat district and 0.31% of the total area of Kapuas Regency.
+The total area of this town is roughly 46 km^{2} which makes it approximately 75% of the whole area of Selat district and 0.31% of the total area of Kapuas Regency.

 Kuala Kapuas is settled at the confluence of Kapuas and Murung Rivers.
 This town is also situated on the lowlands of the southeastern portion of Central Kalimantan with the altitude being only between 1 and 15 meters above sea level.
 As any other towns in Central Kalimantan, Kuala Kapuas experiences tropical rainforest climate (Af) with relatively high precipitation most of the year, constantly high humidity, and persistent warm-to-hot temperature.